 Click on “Clean Now” at the bottom part of the program to begin fixing the issue.

 Most of the time, Restoro will fix the problem of mouse lags on Windows 10, but if the issue is still present, proceed to the following method.

-This solution is for users who have computers that are three to four years old.
-Cortana uses a lot of system resource and can cause your computer to run slow which makes the mouse pointer lag.
+This solution is for users who have three to four years old computers.
+Cortana uses many system resources and can cause your computer to run slow, making the mouse pointer lag.

 To disable Cortana, follow the steps below: